TheMrIron2/DeSmuME-PSP/README.md

 - Attempt to find last working C build and update DSonPSP for a quick fix
 - Try to use a new C++ version of Desmume, discarding the old C base
 - Try a whole new branch of DS emulator, such as MelonDS; this may be favourable since Desmume still has issues such as the refusal to fix bugs in Pokemon.
+(MelonDS branch is currently being experimented with)

 Microphone support among other peripherals are likely to never get added unless this becomes a project on a larger scale.
 This is simply focused on improving the base code; we do not have the capacity or interest to add functionality from peripherals like the microphone and instead are looking to improve compatibility and performance.